Always wondered how to make a watercolor brush in Illustrator, but never knew exactly where to start?

 See how easy it is to take an ordinary paint brush such as the Bristle Brush, and turn it into a tool that you can use for drawing and shading in Illustrator.

 So, if you want to learn how to make a brush in Illustrator, follow me as I'm going to show you how easy it is.
+But first, let us recommend you some awesome brushes before we move onto the brush tutorial.

 1. How to Use the Default Watercolor Brushes Found within Adobe Illustrator